threefoldtech/TFGRID/wiki/main/specs/substrate/griddb/griddb.md

 - Farms
 - Digital twins (assitants)

+Twins must set an IP field, this field can either be ipv4/ipv6.
+Be setting this value, Twins can talk to eachother over a message bus (RMB).

 A twin is an anonymous entity in substrate, if a twin wishes to make himself a known enitity he can link up with an Entity (see above).

 ## Farmers

-Farmers are digital twins (twins) that control a physical Node's Farm.
+Farmers are digital twins (Twin object) that control a physical Node's Farm.
+Before one can construct a Farm object, a Twin must be created.
+With this Twin's keypair a Farm should be created, this way a Twin and a Farm will be linked to eachother.

 A farmer can have multiple nodes and can set it's prices by linking to a Pricing Policy.
 (TODO define pricing policies).
-A farmer can also provide public ips to his consumers.
+A farmer can also provide a list of public ips so that consumers can rent an IP from that list.

 ## Nodes

-Nodes are digital twins (twins) that control a physical Node.
+Nodes are digital twins (Twin object) that control a physical Node.
 A node is always linked to a Farm (see above).
+Before a Node object can be registered, a Twin object must be created.
+With this Twin's keypair a Node should be registered, this way Twin and a Node will be linked to eachother.

+On Node creation, a Farm ID must be specified.
+This Farm ID is passed as a kernel argument on the boot process.
+When a Farm ID is set, only that farm can manage this Node.

 A Node can accept workloads and bill the consumer's wallet accordingly.

 ## Creating / updating / deleting objects